 A Swiss-specific map site, map.search.ch, has excellent local information including train times, hotels and so on, and a smooth zoom function.
 Useful layer functions including for example hotels, restaurants, and train stations (including train times).

 The ambitious free mapping project at openstreetmap.org aims to provide free worldwide maps based on volunteer data.
 Coverage in some places is lower than the commercial offerings, but growing, and in some areas the details is actually better.
 And the data can be used without restriction.
 This is the source of the map images used by Prune including the opencyclemap and openpistemap extensions.
-It's also a source of free maps which you can download to the memory cards of GPS receivers.
+It's also got a great wiki and is also a source of free maps which you can download to the memory cards of GPS receivers.